30 Best Novels That Shouldn't Be Missed By Readers & Non-Readers Alike

 Funny Boy

-Another one of my college finds, Funny Boy, is a lovely bildungsroman that narrates the early life of Argie amidst the Tamil-Sinhalese conflict.
+Another one of my college finds, Funny Boy is a lovely novel that narrates the early life of Argie amidst the Tamil-Sinhalese conflict.
 We follow the larger conflict with Argie but also see how Argie is trying to figure out himself vis-a-vis his being, battling gender notions and stereotypes and, in the end, completely moving away from all perceived structures.

 1984 by George Orwell